EvernodeXRPL/evernode-sdk/evernode/reference-api-registry.md

 ## Get hook states - `async getHookStates()`
-Get XRPL all hook states in the registry account.
+Gets XRPL all hook states in the registry account.

 ### Response format
 Returns the list of hook states including evernode configurations and hosts.